 The balance of receipts received from disposals are credited to the Useable Capital Receipts Reserve, which can then only be used for new capital investment or set aside to reduce the Council's underlying need to borrow (the Capital Financing Requirement).
-Receipts appropriated to are the Movement reserve from in Reserves Statement.
+Receipts are appropriated to the Movement reserve from in Reserves Statement.